-Guest blog by Lance Cody-Valdez
+Guest post by Lance Cody-Valdez.

 It is amazing that America is a melting pot of cultures and that we can all work together to succeed and live happy lives.
 If you are a senior who is relatively new to this country, then know that we welcome you with open arms.
 Some immigrants may see this sentiment and wonder how they can show their gratitude and give back.
 Here are some tips for how seniors can give back to their community and support those in your home country.